This Townsend family group consists of two subgroups identified as a result of Y chromosome DNA testing.

 Relationships of those tested

-#MISC1 and #82619 (surname Thies) believed they were cousins, but DNA test results indicate they are half brothers. #11157's ancestor from South Carolina
+#MISC1 and #82619 (surname Thies) believed they were cousins but their YDNA test results match, proving they are half-brothers.

-There are three published genealogies that relate to the Benedictus sub family group:
+There are three published genealogies that relate to the Benedictus family group:

-Benedictus Townsend of South Carolina, Compiled By: Joseph T. and Clarice T. Burval, 2006 (available in print from the TSA) This is a genealogy of the descendants of Benedictus Townsend of South Carolina that focuses primarily on two of his four known sons.
+Benedictus Townsend of South Carolina, compiled by Joseph T. and Clarice T. Burval, 2006 (available in print from the TSA).
+This is a genealogy of the descendants of Benedictus Townsend that focuses primarily on two of his four known sons.
 They are John Townsend (1740-1786) and Light Townsend (1745-1817), Revolutionary War patriot and soldier respectively, who lived in Craven County (now Marlboro County), South Carolina during the Revolutionary War.

-This genealogy also shows that Thomas Townsend (1735-1796), who is discussed as Thomas Townsend (1732-1796), in Riely Leon Townsend's 1973 Genealogy of the Townsend-Townhsend Family, Oklahoma City, OK, 1973 (available on CD from the TSA) is a son of Benedictus Townsend.
+This genealogy also shows that Thomas Townsend (1735-1796) who is discussed as Thomas Townsend (1732-1796) in Riely Leon Townsend's Genealogy of the Townsend-Townshend Family, Oklahoma City, OK, 1973 (available on CD from the TSA) is a son of Benedictus Townsend.

-A fourth son, William Townsend (1746- ) is included in this genealogy, as a son of Benedictus Townsend, but little is known of him or his descendants.
+The fourth son, William Townsend (1746- ), is included as a son of Benedictus Townsend but little is known about him or his descendants.

 Click Here to access downloadable information on these family sub-groups.
 (Note: if you are already logged in as a member you will be connected directly; if you are not logged in you will directed to do so - then go to Downloads and choose Bucklebury & Benedictus.)